SBSoQCnA/OnQCandA/README.md

 # OnQCandA
 # Code to On quantum channels and attractors, master thesis
-# Code based on algorithm in Barnsley, FRACTALS EVERYWHERE, SECOND EDITION
+# Code based on algorithm in FRACTALS EVERYWHERE, SECOND EDITION, MICHAEL F. BARNSLEY
 # By Stian B. Søisdal